 The Airway Management course will include bag-mask ventilation and airway adjuncts.
 Because the course is designed with optional units, facilitators will present units to meet the students’ needs.
 Optional units may include use of an Endotracheal tube, Esophageal-tracheal combitube, Impedance threshold device and Laryngeal mask airway.

 PA College offers CPR instructor training, as well as courses to become an ACLS instructor or a PALS instructor.
-For more information regarding this course or to register, contact Joe Nichols at the AHA Training Center at 717-544-4684 or send us an email.
+For more information regarding this course or to register, contact Joe Nichols at the AHA Training Center by sending us an email.

 These in-person American Heart Association approved classes are for anyone interested in learning basic CPR or first aide skills.